Rewatchable Sci-Fi/Fantasy TV Series

 Based on both seasons.

-Whedon's first series after a 5 year hiatus from TV, and after developing a horde of rabid fans from both Buffy and Firefly.
+Whedon's first series after a 5 year hiatus from TV, and after collecting a horde of rabid fans from both Buffy and Firefly.
 Expectations were probably too high, and he seems

 to be fighting with the TV network once again on this one, but the result is very good nevertheless.
 The concept behind the show is the sci-fi ability to store, manipulate,